learn-co-curriculum/dsc-poisson-distribution-lab/README.md

 You will be able to:

-* Understand and explain the Poisson Distribution and its use cases.
+* Calculate the probabilities of certain events that follow a Poisson distribution

 ## Instructions